 How a Cheerful Parrot Improves Daily Well-being

-Evening: social interaction, soft vocal games, and quiet rest.
+Evening: Social interaction, soft vocal games, and quiet rest.

 Reducing stress through interaction and play

-Emotional companionship and decreased loneliness
+Emotional companionship and reduced loneliness

 | Benefit | Daily Example | What We Gain |